programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 paper_df['Text'] = paper_df['Text'].str.decode('utf-8')
 paper_df.head()
 ```

-{% include figure.html filename="or-en-corpus-analysis-with-spacy-08.png" alt="First five rows of student paper DataFrame, including columns for the title of each paper and the text of each paper, with byte string characters removed." caption="Figure 8: Decoded DataFrame with filenames and texts in Colab" %}
+{% include figure.html filename="or-en-corpus-analysis-with-spacy-08.png" alt="First five rows of student texts DataFrame, including columns for the title of each text and the text of each, with byte string characters removed." caption="Figure 8: Decoded DataFrame with filenames and texts in Colab" %}

 Additionally, whether you are using Jupyter Notebook or Google Colab, the beginnings of some of the texts may also contain extra spaces (indicated by \t or \n).
 These characters can be replaced by a single space using the ```str.replace()``` method.
 ```
-# Remove extra spaces from papers
 paper_df['Text'] = paper_df['Text'].str.replace('\s+', ' ', regex=True).str.strip()
 ```
 Further cleaning is not necessary before running running spaCy, and some common cleaning processes will in fact skew your results.
 For example, punctuation markers help spaCy parse grammatical structures and generate part-of-speech tags and dependency trees.
 Similarly, some recent scholarship [^8] shows that removing stopwords only superficially improve tasks like topic modeling and that stopwords can support clustering and classification.
 Stopword removal will be run *after* we get results from spaCy so we can further compare its impacts.

 ## Upload and Merge Metadata Files
-Next we will retrieve the metadata of interest: the discipline and genre information connected to the MICUSP papers.
+Next we will retrieve the metadata of interest: the discipline and genre information connected to the student texts.
 Later in this lesson, we will use spaCy to trace differences across genre and disciplinary categories later.
 In a Jupyter Notebook, run the following code to locate the csv file (specify the path to the folder where the metadata files are stored) and use it to create a Pandas dataframe.
 ```
 paper_df = pd.read_csv('path_to_directory')
 ```